Home | Browse Topics | Criminal & traffic law | The criminal courts | The trial

 Criminal Procedure Act 2011, ss 6, 71-74

-• For Category 2 cases (where penalty is less than two years jail): your case is heard by a judge alone in the District Court.
+• For Category 2 cases (where the maximum penalty is less than two years’ imprisonment): your case is heard by a judge alone in the District Court.

-• For Category 3 cases (the offence carries a jail term of two years or more): you have the right to choose a jury trial, which will usually be in the District Court.
-Otherwise, the case will be heard by a judge alone in the District Court.
+• For Category 3 cases (where the maximum penalty for the offence is a prison term of two years or more): you have the right to choose a jury trial, which will usually be in the District Court.
+Otherwise, the case will be heard by a judge.
+Sometimes, more serious category 3 offences are heard in the High Court.
+If a category 3 case is heard in the High Court, you still have the right to choose a jury or judge alone trial.

 Your basic rights under the Bill of Rights Act when standing trial